Punarvasu (पुनर्वसु)

 Punarvasu, 7th Nakshatra, mapped to the Stellarium star chart.

 Punarvasu (पुनर्वसु), "the twin-restorers of goods", is an Indian name, used by the Indian Vedic tradition.
 Most of these names are roughly 3000 years old.
 They pre-date Hinduism but were taken over by it.
+It is an asterism consisting of four stars, the brightest ones being alpha and beta Geminorum.

 Etymology and History